Protect dog paws on hot pavements featured image

 First Aid for Burned Dog Paws Due to Hot Pavement

-If you notice the recently mentioned signs of burns, you have to perform first-aid steps to alleviate the pain.
+If you notice the signs mentioned above, do these first-aid steps immediately to alleviate the pain:

-So, it'd be best to carry him home to prevent further paw damage and exposure to the hot pavement.
+1. Carry your pet back home to prevent further paw damage and exposure to hot pavement.

 protect dogs paw

-The old world saying that an ounce of prevention is better than a pound of cure may be cliche, but it's always true to your fido's paws.
+The old world saying that an ounce of prevention is better than a pound of cure may be cliché, but it's always true for your Fido's paws!

 Dog Paws